 Hotteok is one of Korea’s favorite winter snacks.

-Pajeon is only one of many delicious pancake varieties from Korea that are so mouth-watering that you can eat a whole pound of it.
+Pajeon is only one of many delicious pancake varieties from Korea that you will never have enough of.
 Or maybe it’s just me.
 But it seriously is so addictive despite using a short list of ingredients and a minimal-effort cooking method.

 The batter is non-yeasted, unlike the scallion pancake dough that you may find in Chinese recipes.
 The texture of the batter is looser than Western-style pancakes and is made with flour, soybean paste, sugar, and water.
 Pajeon is then fried until golden brown with scallions.